3 climbers who fell near treacherous pass on Alaska’s Mount McKinley are dead; 1 rescued

 A Latvian mountaineering group says three climbers on Alaska’s Mount McKinley who fell near a treacherous pass on North America’s tallest peak have died.

-Becky Bohrer And John SeewerFILE - North America's tallest peak, on Aug.
-12, 2025, in Denali National Park and Preserve, Alaska. fell near a treacherous pass on North America’s tallest peak have died, a Latvian mountaineering group announced Friday.
+Skip to ContentShareThree climbers on Alaska’s Mount McKinley who fell near a treacherous pass on North America’s tallest peak have died, a Latvian mountaineering group announced Friday.

 A fourth climber was rescued.
+Get unlimited access to ad-free articles and exclusive content.
 The four were members of a Latvian mountaineering expedition, the group said.
 They were part of a seven-person team traversing a route known for its exposed sections — where many injuries and deaths have occurred over the years — when they fell Wednesday, the National Park Service has said.

 Park rangers and mountain guides install and maintain snow pickets — which are used to help build anchors for extra protection on areas like steep slopes — between the high camp and Denali Pass, the park has said.
 That area also is known as the Autobahn, a snow and ice slope that can be marked by conditions ranging from deep snow carrying avalanche risk to hard ice, the agency said.